AqwamCreates/DataPredict/docs/API/Models/BaseModel.md

 Set the number of iterations needed to calculate the costs.
 This is to save computational time.

 ```
-BaseModel:setModelParameters(numerOfIterationsPerCostCalculation: number)
+BaseModel:setModelParameters(numberOfIterationsPerCostCalculation: number)
 ```

 #### Parameters

-* numerOfIterationsPerCostCalculation: The number of iterations for each cost calculation.
+* numberOfIterationsPerCostCalculation: The number of iterations for each cost calculation.

 ### setAutoResetOptimizers()